hmcs10/DSA-Cheat-Sheet/binary-search.md

         while (low <= high) {
             int mid = (low + high) / 2;
             int totalH = calculateTotalHours(piles, mid);
-            // if for the given number of bananas per hour (mid), total hour is calculated.
+            // For the given number of bananas to be eaten per hour (mid), total hour taken to eat complete pile is calculated.
 If this total hour is smaller than the given hour then that means koko is eating too fast, so we will lower the value of mid(no. of bananas per hour) if (totalH <= h) {
                 high = mid - 1;
             }